Sarah Sackman: Member of Parliament (2024–present)

 Inside Housing listed Sackman among eight newly-elected MPs who would be advocates for social housing in the new Labour Government due to her experience in planning and environmental law and her work with the charity Shelter.

-Appointed Solicitor-General for England and Wales on 9 July 2024, Sackman swore the Oath of Allegiance on a Hebrew Bible, being informed that her preferred Hertz Chumash was not held in the House of Commons Library, and the 1743 edition of the Hebrew Bible was too delicate to take out from its collection.
+Appointed Solicitor General for England and Wales on 9 July 2024, Sackman swore the Oath of Allegiance on a Hebrew Bible, being informed that her preferred Hertz Chumash was not held in the House of Commons Library, and the 1743 edition of the Hebrew Bible was too delicate to take out from its collection.

 In her maiden speech on 22 July 2024, Sackman paid tribute to her predecessor MP Mike Freer, and compared herself to another of her predecessors, Lady Thatcher, saying that, unlike Margaret Thatcher, she fundamentally believed in the existence and value of society.
 Sackman noted that, in recent times, some politicians have chosen to use "North Londoner" as an insult, but she and her constituents wear it as a badge of pride.
 Sackman promised to "tirelessly call out anti-Semitism and Islamophobia", and voiced support for the Bills in the 2024 King's Speech as a vehicle to restore British public services.

 In response to the 2024 United Kingdom riots when Red Flare leaked messages from far-right wing Telegram groups naming North Finchley as a possible gathering place outside immigration law specialists, Sackman called such targeting "disgusting" and on the day of the planned riot convened a meeting of unity with Jewish and Muslim leaders to deepen community cohesion.

 Securing additional funding in the 2024 UK Budget, for the Crown Prosecution Service to support Rape and Serious Sexual Offences (RASSO) teams, on 2 December 2024, after 146 days in office as Solicitor-General, Sackman was appointed Minister of State for Courts and Legal Services at the Ministry of Justice, following Louise Haigh's resignation from HM Cabinet with Heidi Alexander being promoted as Secretary of State for Transport.

+In July 2026, she was reappointed to the new government in the Ministry of Justice by Andy Burnham.